ppajer/Helios.js/readme.md

 From here, Helios will take care of injecting all the necessary APIs into the page, creating the trackers for all UA properties listed and listen to clicks on the specified selectors, sending the event data specified in the event objects to all linked properties.
 Forget about tracking code scattered all over the page and inside event handlers, just specify your tracking needs and Helios will gather all the necessary data for you.
 ##Track your AdWords conversions
 ---
+*Coming soon...*
+##Track your YouTube videos
+*Coming soon...*

-###The Helios API
+### API
-Helios provides wrappers for the Universal Analytics API so you can completely forget about the fact that **the dark lord is always watching** while developing your websites and applications.
-There is no unnecessarily complicated API to learn here, just the same old methods you are used to when working with Analytics events, bathed in the blood of innocents for optimal reporting.
+Helios provides wrappers for the Universal Analytics API as well as methods of controlling the way events are sent to your different properties on the fly.
+There is no unnecessarily complicated API to learn here, just the same old methods you are used to when working with Analytics events with some added sugar.
 ```javascript
 Helios.sendEvent(category, action, label, value)
 ```